Last updated: 15 July 2026

 15. Pharmacy and enterprise accounts

-Where you access Qiri through a pharmacy or other organisation, that organisation is the controller of patient Personal Information entered into Qiri through its account, and Qiri Pty Ltd acts as a processor on the organisation's instructions, in accordance with the agreement between Qiri and the organisation.
-In those cases, requests by patients to access, correct, or delete Personal Information should be directed to the relevant pharmacy or organisation in the first instance.
+Where you access Qiri through a pharmacy or other organisation, that organisation controls the patient Personal Information entered into Qiri through its account, and JAVEDSHEIKH PTY LTD handles that information on the organisation's instructions, in accordance with the agreement between Qiri and the organisation.
+Each of Qiri and the organisation is an APP entity under the Privacy Act with its own obligations in respect of that information.
+Where the pharmacy uses Qiri as its dispensing system of record, Qiri hosts the pharmacy's dispensing records to support the pharmacy's statutory record-keeping obligations.
+Requests by patients to access, correct, or delete Personal Information should be directed to the relevant pharmacy or organisation in the first instance.
 We will assist the organisation in responding where required.

-For all other Personal Information collected through Qiri, including pharmacist user accounts, account contact details, billing information, and direct interactions between Qiri and a user, Qiri Pty Ltd is the controller.
+For all other Personal Information collected through Qiri, including pharmacist user accounts, account contact details, billing information, and direct interactions between Qiri and a user, JAVEDSHEIKH PTY LTD is the controller.

 16. Changes to this Privacy Policy